tom5610/claude-code-on-aws-onboarding-guide/onboarding-guidance.md

 * Using cost allocation tagging and Application Inference Profile(s) (aka AIPs, by Amazon Bedrock) to provide per-developer granularity usage tracking
 * Using Attribute-based Access Control (ABAC) on AIP resources, with integration on AWS Identity Center.
     * Least-privilege access on IAM.
-* Using Cost Explorer to view daily usage, and Cost Anomaly Detection to monitor daily usage.
+* Using Cost Explorer to view daily usage, and AWS Budgets (, or Cost Anomaly Detection) to monitor daily usage.